yzr456/tp/docs/DeveloperGuide.md

 **MSS**
 1. Tutor provides the index of the contact to be deleted.
 2. Zenith validates the index.
-3. Zenith removes the contact from the list and shows the deleted contact.
+3. Zenith removes the contact from the list and displays the deleted contact.
-4. Includes: UC12 Autosave.
+4. Includes: UC13 Autosave.
 Use case ends.

 **Extensions**
 * 2a.
 Zenith detects that the index is invalid or missing.
     * 2a1.
-Zenith shows InvalidIndexError or ArgumentError.
+Zenith shows an error message indicating the index issue.
       Use case ends.